 * Most estate sales begin on a Thursday or Friday – a move that benefits dealers only, not the buying public.
 That means the general public, who traditionally will pay more for items than a dealer will because they are not in business, have to wait until 1-2 days later to shop at what dealers have left behind.
 It is to the benefit of the estate sale company to begin sales during the business week to eliminate selling on two consecutive weekends and to allow dealers first pick with no public competition.

 * Ironically, some estate sale companies hold silent bid auctions during your estate sale or sell your possessions on their eBay account.
-Any type of auction held on your property that is not conducted by a licensed auctioneer or you, the actual owner, is illegal in Illinois.
-It is also illegal to have an estate sale company sell your items on an online auction website, like eBay, without having an Illinois auctioneer license number posted in the listing.
+Any type of auction held on your property that is not conducted by a licensed auctioneer or you, the actual owner, is illegal in North Carolina.
+It is also illegal to have an estate sale company sell your items on an online auction website, like eBay, without having an North Carolina auctioneer license number posted in the listing.
 Any illegal act taking place on your property may put you in a liability corner should a disgruntled buyer feel they have been treated unfairly.

 * Many estate sale companies suggest donating the many unsold items after an estate sale for tax benefits.
 Trust us, there will be many unsold items after a multi-day estate sale.
 We receive calls from owners on Monday morning pleading with us to finish what the estate sale company started.
 It’s more stressful work for the seller to track down an organization and wait for a truck with no guarantee the charity will even accept the items.
 A donation receipt is financially worthless at tax time unless the owner itemizes on their tax return.
 This is almost always the situation when dealing with an older person’s estate.